rails/rails/guides/source/4_2_release_notes.md

 The new GlobalID library makes it easy to pass Active Record objects to jobs by serializing them in a generic form.
 This means you no longer have to manually pack and unpack your Active Records by passing ids.
-Just give the job the Active Record object, and it'll serialize it using GlobalID, and deserialize it at run time.
+Just give the job the Active Record object, and the object will be serialized using GlobalID, and then deserialized again at run time.

 ### Adequate Record